 New technologies are rapidly changing the face of finance, breaking up financial services into smaller components digitally delivered by new players.
-Large retail chains, electronic money issuers and big technology and social media platforms such as WeChat, Apple Pay and Google are entering the financial arena, leveraging the vast amounts of data they harvest from consumers’ online purchases, text conversations or Facebook posts and combining them to deliver new financial services.
+Large retail chains, electronic money issuers, fintechs, and big tech and social media platforms such as WeChat, Apple Pay and Google are entering the financial arena, leveraging the vast amounts of data they harvest from consumers’ online purchases, chat conversations or Facebook posts and combining them to deliver new financial services.

 While these innovations offer great potential for expanding financial services to larger numbers of people especially the financially excluded, they raise new questions for policy making in an environment that was largely built for banks.
 Should the newcomers be regulated and supervised and by whom?
 What rules on market competition apply?
 How should data privacy be managed?
 Where is the balance between fostering innovation and protecting consumers?
 What risks are posed to market stability?